swiftlang/swift/CONTRIBUTING.md

 Because Swift is under very active development, we receive a lot of bug reports.
 Before opening a new issue, take a moment to [browse our existing issues](https://github.com/swiftlang/swift/issues) to reduce the chance of reporting a duplicate.

-## Proposing changes - Swift Evolution

-Shaping the future of Swift is a community effort that anyone can participate in via the [Evolution sections on the Swift forums](https://www.swift.org/community/#swift-evolution).
-The [Swift evolution process](https://github.com/swiftlang/swift-evolution/blob/main/process.md) covers all changes to the Swift language and the public interface of the Swift standard library, including new language features and APIs, changes to existing language features or APIs, removal of existing features, and so on.

-See the [Swift evolution review schedule](https://www.swift.org/swift-evolution) for current and upcoming proposal reviews.

 ## Good First Issues

 Good first issues are bugs, ideas, and tasks that are intended to be accessible for contributors that are new to working on the Swift project, and even new to the patterns and concepts behind subprojects such as the Swift compiler.